maybeLx/MVSFormerPlusPlus/README.md

 [DINOv2-B](https://dl.fbaipublicfiles.com/dinov2/dinov2_vitb14/dinov2_vitb14_pretrain.pth)

-Training MVSFormer++ on DTU with 4 48GB A6000 GPUs cost 2 days.
+Training MVSFormer++ on DTU with 4 48GB A6000 GPUs costs around 1 day.
 We set the max epoch=15 in DTU.

 ```
 CUDA_VISIBLE_DEVICES=0,1,2,3 python train.py --config configs/mvsformer++.json \
                                              --exp_name MVSFormer++ \
                                              --DDP
 ```

 We should finetune our model based on BlendedMVS before the testing on Tanks&Temples.